Photo by Julien Andrieux

 - Get a credit audit before you commit.
 Ask what will satisfy general education, what counts only as elective credit, and what must be retaken for the major.

 - Prepare audition material early.
 Transfer auditions usually use the same requirements as first-year auditions: contrasting monologues for acting, plus songs and dance for musical theatre.
-Keep material current and filmable before winter deadlines arrive.
+Keep material current and filmable before application deadlines arrive.

 Common Reasons Students Transfer